BielRoig/hfeb-guide/content/docs/matchup-spread/_index.md

 - how the game changes post-board;
 - which mistakes to avoid.

-The most important thing to remember is that hFEB rewards adaptability.
+The most important thing to remember is that hFEB rewards **adaptability**.
 It's not just about knowing the combo.
 It's about understanding, turn after turn, which of your lines has the best chance of going all the way.

 </div>
 </details>